With a large portion of the workforce now working from home, everyone is looking for a way to adapt. And that definitely holds true for landlords.

 2. Know What Tenants Who Work from Home Want

 Depending on how long you’ve been a landlord, you may have a firm grasp of what renters in your area are seeking.
-There are many easy amenities that tenants are interested in—especially as the result of the pandemic.
+There are many easy amenities that tenants are interested in.

 Are they most interested in a dedicated office space?
 Are they okay with a home office in a nook?

 In addition to pulling from your data, learn more about other rentals in the area by searching online.
 This will help you better understand what other landlords are doing to connect with work-from-home professionals.

 3. Stage the Space to Make it Attractive